Structure of Kerr black hole spacetimes in Weyl conformal gravity: Conclusions and future prospects

 \section{Conclusions and future prospects}

 In this work, we elucidated the structure of spacetimes arising in the $\gamma-\kappa-a$ parameter space of the conformal gravity Kerr metric, for positive mass $(\beta > 0)$ as evaluated on the equatorial plane $(\theta = \frac{\uppi}{2})$.
-We found about a dozen distinct configurations of these spacetimes.
-We further noted that the causal and ergoregion structure of the black hole spacetimes of CG Kerr have corollaries in the Kerr-de Sitter and Kerr-Anti-de Sitter black hole spacetimes of general relativity, depending keenly on the values of $\gamma, \kappa,$ and $a$.
+We found thirteen distinct configurations of these spacetimes.
+We further noted that the causal and ergoregion structure of the black hole spacetimes of CG Kerr have analogues in the Kerr-de Sitter and Kerr-Anti-de Sitter black hole spacetimes of general relativity, depending keenly on the values of $\gamma, \kappa,$ and $a$.

 We also derived formulae for the extremal spin limit, extremal horizon cosmological limit, and extremal ergosurface cosmological limit.
-This allowed us to determine that due to the additional dependence on the $\gamma$ parameter, spacetime solutions of the conformal gravity Kerr metric may possess extremal limit values lying above or below those of corollary general relativity solutions, depending of course on the specific combination of parameters.
+This allowed us to determine that due to the additional dependence on the $\gamma$ parameter, spacetime solutions of the conformal gravity Kerr metric may possess extremal limit values lying above or below those of the analogous general relativity solutions, depending of course on the specific combination of parameters.

+In addition to this, we calculated the surface gravities and temperatures associated with Hawking radiation for the horizons in the CG Kerr spacetimes.
+We found that these quantities both vanish at the extremal horizon limits, as one would also see in general relativity.

 Future work could look at expanding our classification of spacetimes to $\beta < 0$ and to the $r < 0$ region within the ring singularity.
+As has been done for the CG Schwarzschild metric~\cite{Turner_2020}, it may be interesting to see if an appropriate conformal transformation can render curvature scalars at the CG Kerr ring singularity regular.

-Additionally, as in \cite{Turner_2020}, it would be of interest to explore finding the equatorial photon circles within this metric, and how they may further subclassify the spacetimes we found here.
+Additionally, as in~\cite{Turner_2020}, it would be of interest to explore finding the equatorial photon circles within this metric, and how they may further subclassify the spacetimes we found here.
+Studying the efficiency of energy extraction via the Penrose process would also be worthwhile to consider for this metric compared to the corresponding metrics of GR.

 As extremal spacetimes are of course of interest to aspects of string theory and quantum gravity, studying the near-horizon geometries at the extremal cases found here may be of much interest.
-We mentioned earlier that no corollary cosmological Nariai metric \cite{NariaiOriginal, NariaiHolo} has been found in conformal gravity, so exploring whether the near-horizon geometry of the extremal horizon cosmological limit we found here may allow for an initial step at deriving such a solution.
+We mentioned earlier that no corollary cosmological Nariai metric~\cite{NariaiOriginal, NariaiHolo} has been found in conformal gravity, so exploring whether the near-horizon geometry of the extremal horizon cosmological limit we found here may allow for an initial step at deriving such a solution.